microsoft/iomt-fhir/docs/Configuration.md

 |**Unit**| Unit representation.
 |**Code**| Coded form of the unit.
 |**System**| System that defines the coded unit form.

+### String
+Represent the [string](https://www.hl7.org/fhir/datatypes.html#string) FHIR data type.
+If more than one value is present in the grouping only the first value is used.
+If new value arrives that maps to the same observation it will overwrite the old value.

+No additional properties are defined.

 ### CodeableConcept
 Represents the [CodeableConcept](http://hl7.org/fhir/datatypes.html#CodeableConcept) FHIR data type.
 The actual value isn't used.